Michigan State vs. Kansas State Predictions & Picks - NCAA Tournament Sweet 16

 Michigan State vs. Kansas State Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Thursday's contest at Madison Square Garden has the Michigan State Spartans (21-12) squaring off against the Kansas State Wildcats (25-9) at 6:30 PM ET (on March 23).
+Thursday's contest at Madison Square Garden has the Michigan State Spartans (21-12) taking on the Kansas State Wildcats (25-9) at 6:30 PM ET (on March 23).
 Our computer prediction projects a narrow 71-69 victory for Michigan State, so expect a competitive matchup.

-According to our computer prediction, Kansas State should cover the point spread, which is listed at 1.5.
-The two teams are projected to exceed the 137.5 over/under.
+According to our computer prediction, Kansas State is a good bet to cover the point spread, which is listed at 1.5.
+The two sides are projected to exceed the 137.5 total.

 Michigan State vs. Kansas State Game Info & Odds